 Cons

-• Call recording: Zoom Phone features both on-demand and automatic call recording, allowing you to choose between always recording calls and which calls to record.
+- Call recording: Zoom Phone offers both on-demand and automatic call recording, letting you choose whether to always record calls and which calls to record.
 After calls are recorded, you also have the option to choose which users have permission to access recordings in the cloud.

-• Automatic call distribution (ACD): Efficient call routing is essential to managing call flow and the customer journey.
-Therefore, Zoom offers multiple advanced routing features, such as an ACD that automatically prioritizes and sorts calls to specific agents or queues.
+- Automatic call distribution (ACD): Efficient call routing is essential to managing call flow and the customer journey.
+Therefore, Zoom offers multiple advanced routing features, including an ACD that automatically prioritizes and routes calls to specific agents or queues.

 US & Canada Metered: Best for pay-as-you-go plans